Let’s talk about lower back pain!

 During your pregnancy your body undergoes posture changes and so there are also mechanical changes in the way your muscles are positioned and can work!
 Some muscles are lengthened and some muscles are shortened.
 Sometimes this leads to tight muscles, stiff joints and pain because movement becomes restricted or some muscles might be working too hard and need support.

-Does everyone get lower back pain in pregnancy?
+Does everyone get lower back pain during pregnancy?

 No!
 But a lot of women do experience some back pain during at least some point in their pregnancy.
 Sometimes labour pains are also felt in the back but, again, not with everyone!
 Every woman is different!

-My friend got back pain at 6 weeks – is that from the pregnancy or a different thing?
+Back pain at 6 weeks – is that from the pregnancy?

 Hormone changes kick off really early in pregnancy!
 Some of these hormones like Relaxin affect can your joints and connective tissue and so sometimes women find that their body is feeling different quite quickly, other women won’t notice until the very end of pregnancy (or sometimes not at all).
 Everyone is different and there is a wide range of normal.

-Are there things I can do to stop myself from getting a sore back?
+What can I do to stop myself from getting a sore back?

 Absolutely!!
 There are a lot of things you can do to help manage or prevent back pain in pregnancy.
 Probably the best tip I can provide is to get it looked at by a Physiotherapist as soon as you start to feel uncomfortable, don’t wait until you’re struggling to walk because of pain and tightness!!